"NEGRO SHOT BY WOMAN

 - St Louis Globe-Democrat, October 16, 1899.

-The fact that Allen's murder took place just a few blocks from where Stagger Lee had killed Billy Lions four years before means the two ballads have always tended to get tangled up with one another, swapping fragments of their lyrics at will.
-It's no surprise that many of Frankie's musical biographers - Cash, Dylan, Presley - have tackled Stag's story too, but what is unique about her is the degree of interest that Hollywood's always shown.
+The fact that Allen's murder took place just a few blocks from where Stagger Lee had killed Billy Lyons four years before means the two ballads have always tended to get tangled up with one another, swapping fragments of their lyrics at will.
+It's no surprise that many of Frankie's musical biographers - Bob Dylan, Elvis Presley, Mississippi John Hurt - have tackled Stag's story too, but what is unique about her is the degree of interest that Hollywood's always shown.

 From Mae West's 1933 outing She Done Him Wrong to the 1991 vehicle for Al Pacino and Michelle Pfeiffer, Frankie has seldom been off the silver screen.
 She's trod the theatre's boards pretty regularly too, appearing in both John Huston's 1930 play about her crime and Terrence McNally's Frankie & Johnny in the Clair de Lune, which was given a London production as recently as 2005.
 As we'll see, very few of these productions have bothered themselves much with the facts, but they have ensured that the two lovers' names remains firmly linked together in all our minds.

 Frankie Baker was a young prostitute, aged about 24 when the killing took place, who lived and worked at 212 Targee Street in the heart of St Louis' flourishing vice district.
 Richard Clay, a former neighbour, described her like this: "She was a beautiful, light brown girl, who liked to make money and spend it.
 She dressed very richly, sat for company in magenta lady's cloth, diamonds as big as hen's eggs in her ears.
 There was a long razor scar down the side of her face she got in her teens from a girl who was jealous of her.
 She only weighed about 115lbs, but she had the eye of one you couldn't monkey with.
 She was a queen sport."